seankmartin/made-mistakes-gatsby/src/posts/computing/docker-setup.md

 To understand Docker, it is necessary to understand containers.
 A container is a method of bundling together an entire runtime environment for an application, decoupling it from the application itself.
 They are a bit like a virtual machine, but there is no guest operating system, as the container sits right on top of your own host operating system.
-Docker has a nice diagram for this in their documentation described containers [here](https://www.docker.com/resources/what-container).
+Docker has a nice diagram for this in their documentation describing containers [here](https://www.docker.com/resources/what-container).
 Using containers brings many benefits, but in essence, you get an isolated consistent environment to run your application from that is lightweight and easy to share.

 Docker is by far the most popular container format out there.